 By the way, an anorak is a hooded windbreaker popular in the UK.
 The word is also used as a reference to bird watchers, trainspotters, and beer tickers, many of whom wear anoraks.
 In another word: a geek.
 Today, I am indeed a Cider Anorak, blogging this post.

-Letterman introduced him not by holding up to the camera Lowe's compact disc but the cover of his LP record.
+Letterman introduced him not by holding up Lowe's compact disc but, instead, the cover of his LP record.
 Letterman quipped, "You'll need a really, really big CD player to hear this disc."

 There may have been some watching who 'got' the gag.
-But there were in fact many of a certain age who would not have known what an LP record even was.
+But there were, in fact, many who would not have known what an LP record even was.

-Little more than a month after the release of that album, Michael Jackson, the beer and whisky writer, and Lowe's fellow citizen of the United Kingdom, died.
+Little more than a month after the release of Lowe's album, his fellow Englishman, Michael Jackson, the beer and whisky writer, died.

-Since that time —a short year and a half later— many drinkers haveonly just discovered the beauties of good beer.
-But, as with the non-relationship of those music fans with vinyl records, many of these new good beer discoverers may never have heard of Mr. Jackson (except if confusing him with the pop singer); and many of these may never have read his books.
+Since that time —a short year and a half later— many drinkers have only just discovered the beauties of good beer.
+But, as with the non-relationship of music fans with vinyl records, many of these new good beer discoverers may never have heard of Mr. Jackson (except if confusing him with the pop singer); and many of these may never have read his books.